Views 581

 Choosing the Right Thread

-It's all about trial and error, really.
+It’s trial and error, basically.

 Mastering Hemming Techniques